 Table 34 displays the number of shelters at Fairfax Connector and Metrobus stops which were deemed eligible for receiving a shelter, based on the criteria of the stop or station having 50 or more boardings per day, by minority and non-minority designation.
 For the purposes of this analysis, a bus stop or station received a "minority" designation if located in a Census Block Group where the minority population is at or exceeds the proportion of minorities (48.7%) that comprise the total population.
-Of the 188 transit stops and stations across Fairfax County that were eligible for a shelter, the distribution of shelter was approximately even across minority and non-minority stops and stations, with 28.8 percent of eligible minority stops receiving a shelter.
+Of the 188 transit stops and stations across Fairfax County that were eligible for a shelter, the distribution of shelter was approximately even across minority and non-minority stops and stations, with 28.8 percent of eligible minority stops receiving a shelter and 28.6 percent of eligible non-minority stops receiving a shelter.